 Qualifying residents spend 4 or more weeks working at SLH and are integrated into the daily routine of the hospital serving primarily as clinician-educators on the adult in-patient wards where they work alongside hospital medical officers and nurses, as well as medical interns and students from the University of Botswana Faculty of Medicine.
-Residents also have opportunities to see ambulatory patients in the post-discharge and specialist consultation clinic.
+Residents also may have opportunities to see ambulatory patients in the hospital outpatient department and surrounding community clinics.
 Commonly encountered conditions in both inpatient and outpatient settings include chronic medical diseases like heart failure, hypertension, renal failure, infectious diseases such as TB, complications of HIV infection, and a broad range of other medical problems.
 The on-site BIDMC-affiliated attending physician and/or attending-level global health clinical fellow supervise all clinical activities during the rotations.